 It’s not … working.
-Everyone’s had this problem in all of its flavors.
-We turned again to our panel of performers, producers and sound engineers to share their solutions.
+Everyone’s had this problem in all of its textures and flavors.
+To find out how the pros prevail, we turned to a panel of performers, producers and sound engineers.

 The band is too loud and the sound is harsh and thin.
 Can EQ or other processors be used to produce better overall sound?